 Learn how to become an OB/GYN assistant.
 Research the job description and the education and licensing requirements, and find out how to start a career as an OB/GYN assistant.

-Do I Want to Be an OB/GYN Assistant?
+Should I Become an OB/GYN Assistant?

 Assistants to obstetrician/gynecologists (OB/GYN) are typically considered physician assistants (PAs).
 These health professionals work under the supervision of doctors, providing services such as routine check-ups, preliminary diagnoses, evaluation of tests and patient consultation; some may prescribe medicines.
 PAs working in obstetrics and gynecology deal specifically with women and may assist with pelvic exams, prenatal care, menopause management, ultrasounds and delivering babies.
 Those who work in hospitals often work nights, weekends or holidays and might need to be available on call.